»Network Infrastructure Automation Integration Program

 - Consul-Terraform-Sync documentation

-- Writing Consul-Terraform-Sync compatible Terraform modules guide
+- Writing Consul-Terraform-Sync compatible Terraform modules using our guide and tutorial

 - Publishing to the Terraform Registry guidelines